Langport

 Local news and television programmes are provided by BBC West and ITV West Country.
 Television signals are received from the Mendip TV transmitter.
 [33]

-Local radio stations are BBC Radio Somerset on 95.5 FM, Heart West on 97.1 FM, Greatest Hits Radio South West (formerly The Breeze) on 105.6 FM and West Somerset Radio, a community based station which broadcast on 104.4 FM.
+Local radio stations are BBC Radio Somerset on 95.5 FM, Heart West on 97.1 FM, Greatest Hits Radio South West (formerly The Breeze) on 105.6 FM and West Somerset Radio, a community based station which broadcasts on 104.4 FM.
 [34]

 Notable people